td-github-training/td-github-training.github.io/docs/docs/basic/git/repositories.md

 ![text](../../../img/img-6.png)

-### Local repositories

-Local repositories consists of _three_ main areas:
+**Local repositories** consists of _three_ main areas:

-1. **Working directory**: This is where you do your work: creating, editing, deleting and organizing files.
+1. **Working directory**: This is where you do your work - creating, editing, deleting and organizing files.
 2. **Staging area**: This is where Git tracks and saves changes that will go into your next commit.
 3. **Repository**: This is where Git permanently stores changes as commits.

-### Remote repositories

-Remote repositories, like those hosted on GitHub, are generally _shared_ repositories where teams can collaborate on the same codebase.
+**Remote repositories**, like those hosted on GitHub, are where teams collaborate on a given codebase.

-Changes made in a local repository won't affect a remote repository until the changes are _**pushed**_ and changes made in the remote repository won't affect a local repository until they are _**pulled**_ or _**fetched**_.

 ## Creating repositories